|

 Female - 475LB

-that most large mammals are unable to live in.
-The Gemsbok prefers
+most large mammals are unable to live in.
+The Gemsbok prefers the arid and

 Habits: Gemsbok form mixed herds typically consisting